tensorflow/tensorflow/tensorflow/contrib/distribute/README.md

 The model and input functions do not have to change because we have changed the underlying components of TensorFlow (such as optimizer, batch norm and summaries) to become distribution-aware.
-That means those components learn how to combine their state across devices.
+That means those components know how to combine their state across devices.
 Further, saving and checkpointing works seamlessly, so you can save with one or no distribution strategy and resume with another.